averagewagon/microsite/site/content/_index.md

 to deliver content efficiently.
 The goal is to explore the feasibility of embedded web hosting while keeping the system lean and performant.

+## Who is Joni?

+I’m Joni Hendrickson, a microcontroller and web hacker who loves working with resource-constrained systems and exploring the limits of tiny hardware.
+I’ve spent time coding for satellites, grocery stores, and working on the FreeRTOS team.
+I also run the cEDH Decklist Database website for Magic: The Gathering.
+I’m into code golf, unconventional builds, and projects that blend tech with other crafts.
+When I’m not tinkering with microcontrollers, I’m sewing, experimenting with fashion, woodworking, or cooking—anything that lets me create and explore with my hands.

+When this site is ready, I'll be hosting a blog about microcontrollers, robotics, making, and anything else which I find interesting.

 ## Project Goals

 - **Minimalist yet fully functional**: No dynamic content, no JavaScript